 8. Uses equipment and supplies efficiently and informs Supervisor of shortages/needs.

-9. Safeguards and keeps confidential all Private and Personal Information regarding individuals with disabilities received in the course of their employment by the Corporation.
+9. Safeguards and strictly maintains confidentiality of all Private and Personal Information regarding individuals with disabilities received during employment by the Corporation.

-– Bachelors Degree in human services or two years related work experience preferred.
+– Bachelor’s Degree in Human Services or two years of related work experience preferred.

 – One year of supervisory experience preferred.